gerges-js/Orange-_Training-/README.md

 The MMU module orchestrates the interaction between multiple MAC modules, arranging them in a systolic array for matrix multiplication.
 The MAC module manages single multiply-accumulate operations, including weight loading and accumulator reset.
 This design aims at efficient matrix multiplication in a systolic array configuration.
 The correct flow of data and weights is crucial for system integrity, as verified through extensive testing and verification procedures.

 # Performance Analysis
 DC synthesis using the ASAP7 PDK provided detailed reports on area, timing, power, synthesis, and possible violations.
 Post-synthesis gate-level simulation results were also validated, offering deeper insights into the design's performance and behavior.
-For more comprehensive details, please refer to the results.pdf.